 We have also been working with a range of partners across the public sector to plan the next steps for this campaign in light of the McCloud judgement.

-The government has now started its consultation (or here for the LGPS) on its proposals to address this discrimination, which NAHT will be responding to.
+The government has now closed its consultation (or here for the LGPS) on its proposals to address this discrimination.
+NAHT has submitted a response to these, which you can access here.

 Pause on pension benefits